User’s guide

 , or set the extra variable in the command

-The debug output of this role is optimized for the yaml callback plugin.
-For example, set this plugin in the environment shell> export ANSIBLE_STDOUT_CALLBACK=yaml.
+The debug output of this role is optimized for result_format=yaml.
+See result_format.
+Set it in the configuration

 Tags